f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Confirming Basic Auth is Disallowed
 -----------------------------------

-Before disabling basic auth, you can make any configuration change via the API using just basic authentication (username/password).
+With basic authentication enabled (default setting), you can make any API call using username/password (basic auth) autentication.
 Using the Postman utility this can be demonstrated on any configuration change by setting The Auth Type to **Basic Auth**, and configuring a username and password as seen below.

 .. image:: images/rseries_security/imagebasicauth.png
   :align: center
   :scale: 70%

-While basic auth is enabled, any configuration change using username/password will complete successfully.
-After disabling basic auth, any attempt to change the configuration via API will fail with a message similar to the one below indicating **access denied**.
+While basic auth is enabled, any API call using username/password will complete successfully.
+After disabling basic auth, any attempt to access an API endpoint other than the root URI using basic auth will fail with a message similar to the one below indicating **access denied**.

 .. code-block:: json